PookMook/posts/00-WIP-Cascade.md

 ## Finally reaching the end goal post

-The last remaining hurdles are
+The last remaining hurdles when you are using stitches are:
 - keeping up with React and other front-end libraries/frameworks.
 Stitches breaks with RSC, for instance.
 - The exported type definitions are not ideal (and quite slow to infer).

 ### Static extraction
-Static extraction solves both problems by leveraging existing tooling:
+Static extraction turns your CSS-in-JS library into static CSS files that your bundler can now bundle however it wants.
+This solves the 2 previously mentioned
-- CSS module injections: Already working with RSC, generative UIs
+- CSS module injections: Already working with RSC, and generative UIs as those workflows are used by the static CSS people.
-- Types just need to know about variants, the rest is generated at build time.
+- Types just need to know about variants, actual runtime only adds a few class names to the HTML nodes, the rest is generated at build time.

 ### Libraries